ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 For the final, climactic confrontation that wraps up your GM's story, your GM uses the following, more punishing method of doling out consequences.
 This represents that at the climax you may triumph, but be laid low by the effort.
 At the end of the contest up all resolution points scored against you by your opponents.
 If you engage more than one opponent, be sure to add the resolution points scored against you by all of them.
 If you lost, add 1 to your total.
 Your GM cross-references the result against the Climactic Consequence table.

+As with all contests, we care about your result, win or lose, and the GM will narrate the consequence for the resistance, which may not be symmetrical.
+Even if you win, you may suffer consequences as per this table.

 ### CLIMACTIC CONSEQUENCE TABLE